simetnicbr/simet-lmapd/README.simet-lmap.md

 ## Extensions to IETF lmapd

+### CLI

+1. The -c option of lmapd and lmapctl will accept an argument of "+" as a stand-in for the built-in path defined at compile time.
+This can be used to prepend or append files and directories to the built-in config path, instead of replacing it entirely.

 ### Process groups

 simet-lmapd runs each lmap task (action) on a process group of its own,